 Sure, sometimes this sort of thing is just bad luck.
 But how many of these problems could have been avoided by checking out reviews of the property ahead of time?
 Read a few reviews and it becomes clear that, for most guests, a filthy property's budget price did not make up for its prodigious supply of bed bugs or cockroaches.
 Blood-sucking bed bugs are perhaps the worst kind of grubby surprise to turn up in one's hotel room, simply because it's easy to take them home and end up with a lasting infestation where you live.

-Check out TripAdvisor's traveler photos of this one-star gem, New York City's Hotel Carter.
-In between photos of cockroach-chewed candy bags, actual bed bugs lurking on moldy walls and other "bedroom wildlife," there are snapshots of travelers' arms, legs and necks covered in bed bug bites.
+Check out TripAdvisor's traveler photos of the one-star Hotel Carter in New York City.
+In between photos of filthy corners and cockroaches on the floor, there are snapshots of travelers' arms, legs and necks covered in bed bug bites.

 You May Also Like

 Bizarre Requests from Hotel Guests

 Write About Your Latest Trip

 --written by Caroline Costello

 Editor's Note: IndependentTraveler.com is published by The Independent Traveler, Inc., a subsidiary of TripAdvisor, Inc.